AleGlowa/Neural-Network-Visualizer/README.md

 ```

 - Define an activation function which will be applied in each hidden layer( here is used sigmoid )
-NOTE: At this point, you can only use the sigmoid because I don't have any other activation functions derivatives defined which are required in the
-backpropagation process!
 ```python
 output = dense_nn.forward(inputs[:, id_batch * BATCH_SIZE : upper_bound], sigmoid)
 ```